rohitkanrar/rohitkanrar.github.io/_pages/about.md

 ---

 ## Brief Bio
-Rohit is a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where he is fortunate to be advised by Professor [Dan Nettleton](https://dnett.github.io/).
+Rohit Kanrar is a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where he is fortunate to be advised by Professor [Dan Nettleton](https://dnett.github.io/).
 Rohit is also grateful to his dissertation co-advisors, Professor [Chunlin Li](https://faculty.sites.iastate.edu/chunlin/) and Professor [Zhanrui Cai](https://zhanruicai.github.io/), and thank them for their help and guidance in building the foundation of his future research.

 ## Overall Theme of Rohit's Research
 Rohit’s research currently focuses on sequential decision making in data-scarce environments, where statistical (online) inference is critical.
 He is also exploring practical issues embedded in sequential decision makers, such as distribution-shift, stability, fairness, trustworthiness and privacy.
 The primary goal of his research is to build efficient, robust and transparent artificial intelligent (AI) systems, which is capable of making smart decisions with confidence.